What are No Primary Index tables?

 In this case, the first NOT NULL column of the table definition is used as PRIMARY INDEX (if all columns are NOT NULL, the first NULLable column is used as PRIMARY INDEX (PrimaryIndexDefault=N).

 How No Primary Index Tables work

-2. The rows are hashed by the primary index value and forwarded to the responsible AMPs
+- The lines are hashed through the primary index value and forwarded to the responsible AMPs.

-3. The responsible AMPs sort the received rows by ROWID
+- The responsible AMPs sort the received lines by ROWID

-Furthermore, as the rows are assigned randomly to the AMPs, our data will always be distributed evenly across all AMPs, and no skewing happens.
+Since the rows are randomly assigned to the AMPs, the rows are always evenly distributed across all AMPs, and no skewing occurs.